Cookie Management

 • Complex names and technical terms

-Without understanding the context, LLM can generate a “formally correct” but unnatural or incorrect translation.
+Without understanding the context, an LLM can generate a “formally correct” but unnatural or incorrect translation.
 Thanks to the graph and proper context transfer, Multify avoids these errors.

 Search engines do not index translated content, created using automatic tools without human editing, as it is considered automatically generated content.